MotherOfChaos/Life-Operating-System/TRANSFER_README_CURRENT.md

 ### 4. **Update Files As You Go**
 - Don't create NEW files
-- UPDATE the same 3 CURRENT files
+- UPDATE the same 4 CURRENT files
-- Copy to /mnt/user-data/outputs/ after each update
+- Push to GitHub at end of session (batch update)
 - Tell Sarah: "✅ Files updated!"

+---

+## 🌐 HOW TO START A NEW CHAT (claude.ai Web)

+**Sarah's process:**
+1. Go to GitHub: `MotherOfChaos/Life-Operating-System`
+2. Download these 3 files:
+   - SARAH_LIFE_OS_CURRENT.json
+   - SARAH_DAILY_TRACKER_CURRENT.md
+   - TRANSFER_README_CURRENT.md
+3. Upload them to new claude.ai chat
+4. New Claude reads and authenticates

+**OR Sarah can ask current M:**
+"Pull latest files and put them in outputs" - then download from there.

+**This ensures continuity across web chats until full automation is built.**

 ---